DNO ASA: Kurdistan region of Iraq

 DNO entered the region in 2004 and now has a leading position in reserves and production.

 Norway

 DNO re-entered Norway in 2017 through the acquisition of Origo Exploration and now holds twenty-one licenses on the Norwegian Continental Shelf.

 United Kingdom

-DNO entered the United Kingdom in 2017 through the acquisition of Origo Exploration and now holds three licenses to the UK Continental Shelf.
+DNO entered the United Kingdom in 2017 through the acquisition of Origo Exploration and now holds three licenses on the UK Continental Shelf.

 Yemen

-DNO entered Yemen in 1998 and was the company's first foray into the Middle East.
+In 1998, DNO entered Yemen, the company's first foray into the Middle East.